mwinitch/CommunicatingESP32s/README.md

 # Communicating ESP32s

 This project allows two ESP32 microcontrollers to communicate over a Flask web server.
-Each ESP32 uses a keypad to communicate a three numbers which are used as RGB values for either setting colors for LEDs or the background color for a screen monitor.
+Each ESP32 uses a keypad to message three numbers which are used as RGB values for either setting colors for LEDs, or the background color for a screen monitor.
 Here is a [video](https://www.youtube.com/watch?v=a1yPacIG4h4&ab_channel=ChiannaLiCohen) of the project in action.

 The project structure is as follows:
 * `message_screen` contains the Arduino file that changes the background color of a monitor